 As a creative, staying fresh, inspired and up-to-date is crucial.
 Especially when freelancing (as many of us creatives do), it can help ensure a steady workflow, as well as keeping your work contextually relevant and in line with the goings-on of the world around us.
 While there are many ways to gather inspiration and new ideas, art blogs offer a vast hub of information and diverse topics.

 Whatever your creative endeavors entail, from printmaking or web design, or pursuing a career as a freelance artist, the following art blogs are here to kindle your curiosity and update you on the latest news from the creative world.
 Along the way they might also inspire your online art portfolio, or how you make your website.

-Best art blogs to add to your reading list
+Best art blogs

 At the forefront of contemporary art, Artsy is a global organization with a mission to support artists around the world.
 Describing themselves as ‘a platform for collecting and discovering art,’ Artsy’s blog really is a great place to start if you want to get yourself better acquainted with the artists of today.